What story can you see in this image?

 While it is the full intention of CANVAS to publish the winning entry as a full-color children's book, CANVAS reserves the right not to publish the same for any reason whatsoever.

-9. The winner of the CANVAS storywriting competition will be announced on or around the first half of June 2017.
+9. The winner of the CANVAS storywriting competition will be announced sometime in February 2018.
 The winner will also be notified via email/text on the same announcement date.

 10. CANVAS reserves the right not to award the competition prize in the event that the judges decide that no entry was received that is deserving of the top prize.
 In such unlikely event,however, CANVAS shall have no right whatsoever over all entries that were received; and shall not publish any entry, in its website or in any other venue, without the prior written consent or agreement of the author.